Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 We summarize our contributions as follows: \begin{itemize} \item We define the problem of \textit{Pedagogical Steering} in the context of LLM multi-turn tutoring.
-We explain why instruction-tuned LLMs are misaligned for tutoring from a Learning Sciences standpoint, and review the current state of research from this perspective. \item We introduce the \name\ algorithm to model the concept of \textit{tutoring strategy} and to prompt an LLM towards a given strategy using single-turn intents. \item We run a field test in a Singaporean high school to evaluate the potential real-world impact and gather insights on the Pedagogical Steering problem.
-We measure the extent to which \name\ and its ablations control the pedagogy followed by the LLM through Learning Sciences--inspired metrics and investigate the limitations. \item We release a dataset of Productive Failure tutoring exercises.
-These exercises are particularly interesting because each has multiple suboptimal solutions and students often require multiple interactions to find the optimal one. \end{itemize}
+We explain why instruction-tuned LLMs are misaligned for tutoring from a Learning Sciences standpoint, and review the current state of research from this perspective. \item We introduce the \name\ algorithm to model the concept of \textit{tutoring strategy} and to prompt an LLM towards a given strategy using a sequence of single-turn intents. \item We openly release the first dataset of PF tutoring exercises.
+These open-ended exercises have multiple suboptimal solutions and require multiple interactions to find the best one. \item We run a field test in a Singaporean high school to evaluate the potential real-world impact of \name.
+We measure the extent to which \name\ and its ablations control the pedagogy followed by the LLM through novel Learning Sciences--inspired metrics and investigate the limitations. \end{itemize}

-\paragraph{\SECpedagogicalshortcomings{} } Recent advances enable state-of-the-art LLM-based systems to reliably perform middle-- to high school--level mathematics, such as using prompting~\cite{CoT,zero_shot}, multiple sampling strategies with consistency sampling~\cite{selfconsistency} or refinement~\cite{madaan2024self,ART_refinement,DiVeRSe}, fine-tuning~\cite{STaR_bootstrapping,finetuning_scaling} or use of external tools like symbolic solvers or code interpreters~\cite{symbolic,ALM}.
+Recent advances enable state-of-the-art LLM-based systems to reliably perform middle-- to high school--level mathematics, such as using prompting~\cite{CoT,zero_shot}, multiple sampling strategies with consistency sampling~\cite{selfconsistency} or refinement~\cite{madaan2024self,ART_refinement,DiVeRSe}, fine-tuning~\cite{STaR_bootstrapping,finetuning_scaling} or use of external tools like symbolic solvers or code interpreters~\cite{symbolic,ALM}.
 These reasoning capabilities could give LLMs the ability to serve as a basis for lesson-agnostic tutors.

 Notwithstanding the promising capabilities of LLMs, several studies exhibited their poor pedagogical properties~\cite{AI_Teacher_Test}.
 Among other flaws, most models often reveal the solution of the exercise to the students, even if prompted not to do so~\cite{mathdial}.
 Their inefficiency as learning tools has also been measured more directly: when comparing students who were asked to solve problems using GPT-generated hints or human-generated ones, the human-generated hints group achieved substantially and statistically significantly higher learning gains~\cite{learning_gains_hint_gpt}.